Visualization Tasks for Unlabeled Graphs: Example Analysis

 The overall structure visible in our assessment summary shows the impact between the task \triplet{Scope} (from broad-scope tasks at the top in purple, to narrow-scope tasks at the bottom in green) and visual encoding information fidelity (from high on the left to low on the right).
 There is good performance (blue) on the upper right at the \scope{Multiple} and \scope{Pair} scopes, variable performance at the \scope{Single} scope, and mostly poor performance (red) on the lower right at the narrower scopes of \scope{Subgraph} and \scope{Constituent}.
 Conversely, the left side fares better at the narrower scopes, and worse at the broader ones.

-The Adjacency Matrix idiom (first column) has low performance for the multi-graph scopes because of its reliance on matrix seriation.
-In the unlabelled graph context, where there are no persistent labels, there is no way to find correspondences between nodes across graphs, so matrix seriation is unlikely to reveal similarities between them that could be revealed through visual patterns (T01-T05).
-The Adjacency Matrix idiom excels at a few tasks at the \scope{Constituent} level, namely the \action{Quantify} (T16) and \action{Classify} (T15) tasks for dead-end node targets, where counting and finding matrix rows that have only one cell is easy for small graphs and middling for large graphs.
+We consider that the Adjacency Matrix idiom (first column) has a low performance for the multi-graph scopes for two reasons: first, we expect users to have perceptual and cognitive difficulties reading the Adjacency Matrix visual pattern~\cite{Abdelaal2022}; and second, because the visual pattern itself relies on a non-trivial matrix seriation choice~\cite{Shu2024}.
+In the unlabeled graph context, where there are no persistent labels, there is no way to find correspondences between nodes across graphs, so matrix seriation is unlikely to reveal similarities between them that could be revealed through visual patterns (T01-T05).
+The Adjacency Matrix idiom excels at a few tasks at the \scope{Constituent} level, namely the \action{Quantify} (T16) and \action{Classify} (T15) tasks for \target{leaf} node targets, where counting and finding matrix rows that have only one cell is easy for small graphs and middling for large graphs.
 The well-known challenge of Adjacency Matrix at handling tasks that involve tracing topological paths is apparent for many of the narrow-scope targets, including \target{bridges} (T14), \target{chains} (T12), and \target{diameters} (T09, T10, T17).

 The Node-Link idiom (second column) performance is frequently affected by scale, with many quadrants that differ between the top and bottom, showing tasks that are handled fairly well at the small scale but pose difficulties at the large scale.
 The performance difference is due to extensive overlapping and occlusion, yielding hairballs that are visually indistinguishable despite topological differences in the underlying data.